VellStraggler/text-game-engine/README.md

 # The TXT Game Engine
 Developer: David Wells
 ## Setup:
 There are four main file-types to any videogame made with this engine.
 The **Sprite file**, the **Map file**, the **Speech file** and the **Python Code file**.
-It is essential that all of these stay in the same folder.
+All of these are to remain in the same folder.

 ## 1. The Sprite file

-It is awfully simple to create a character or a tree, or a house or celery.
+This is simply a text file filled with sprite designs.
 The image of any one of these is known as a **sprite**.
 To store a sprite, create a text file under any name you think would be useful.
 Here's what goes inside:

         $The name of the sprite goes here$
         The sprite is drawn here